360$^\circ$ High-Resolution Depth Estimation via Uncertainty-aware Structural Knowledge Transfer: Related Work

-Implicit neural representation is widely used in 3D reconstruction~\cite{mescheder2019occupancy}, view synthesis~\cite{mildenhall2021nerf} and human digitization~\cite{saito2020pifuhd}, which uses few parameters with the help of multi-layer perceptrons (MLPs).
-For the image SR task, ~\cite{chen2021learning} proposes an implicit function, LIIF, to represent images continuously and achieves the up-sampling process with arbitrary factor.
-Furthermore,~\cite{tang2021joint} replaces the non-parametric interpolation weights in LIIF with the ones learned from the input image and depth map to achieve the guided depth SR task.
-However, the two mentioned implicit functions are based on the Cartesian coordinate system, which is weak in tackling the discontinuity and distortion problems in the ERP type ODIs.
-In contrast, our proposed cylindrical implicit interpolation function (CIIF) is constructed based on cylindrical coordinates, which is effective to alleviate the mentioned problems in ERP type ODIs.
+\textbf{Implicit Neural Representation.} For the image SR task, Chen \etal~\cite{chen2021learning} propose an implicit function, LIIF, to represent images continuously and achieves the up-sampling process with arbitrary factors.
+Furthermore, Tang \etal~\cite{tang2021joint} replace the non-parametric interpolation weights in LIIF with the ones learned from the input image and depth map to achieve the guided depth SR task.
+However, the mentioned two implicit functions~\cite{chen2021learning, tang2021joint} are based on the Cartesian coordinate system, which is weak in tackling the discontinuity and distortion problems in the ERP type ODIs.
+In contrast, our proposed CIIF is constructed based on cylindrical coordinates, which is effective in alleviating the mentioned problems in ERP type ODIs, as evaluated in Tab.~\ref{table:ablation-interpolation}.